House approves referendum to 'decolonize' Puerto Rico - NewsBreak

 After passing the Democrat-controlled House, the bill now goes to a split Senate where it faces a ticking clock before the end of the year and Republican lawmakers who have long opposed statehood.

 Puerto Rico Gov. Pedro Pierluisi, of the pro-statehood New Progressive Party, traveled to Washington for the vote.
-He called it a historic day and said the 3.2 million U.S. citizens who live on the island lack equality, do not have fair representation in the federal government and cannot vote in general elections.

-“This has not been an easy fight.
-We still have work to do,” he said.
-“Our quest to decolonize Puerto Rico is a civil rights issue.”
+"It's going to be a historic day because it's going to create a precedent that we hadn't had until now," he said.

 The proposal of a binding referendum has exasperated many on an island that already has held seven nonbinding referendums on its political status, with no overwhelming majority emerging.
 The last referendum was held in November 2020, with 53% of votes for statehood and 47% against, with only a little more than half of registered voters participating.